-Transfer pricing examinations are factually intensive and require a thorough analysis of functions performed, assets employed, and risks assumed along with an accurate understanding of relevant financial information.
+Transfer pricing examinations are factually intensive and require a thorough analysis of the economically relevant characteristics of the transaction(s), including the functions performed, assets employed, and risks assumed along with an accurate understanding of relevant financial information.
 They are resource intensive for both the tax authorities and taxpayers.

-21 OECD (2021).
+23 OECD (2021).
 International Compliance Assurance Programme - Handbook for tax administrations and MNE groups.
 OECD Publishing, Paris.

-22 European Commission (2021).
+24 European Commission (2021).
 Guidelines - European Trust and Cooperation Approach (ETACA).